About Betsy Todd, MPH, RN

 An evidence-based framework for improving joy.

 The Institute for Healthcare Improvement (IHI) is known to most of us as an organization that focuses on patient safety issues like CLABSIs, surgical site infections, falls, and medication errors.
-But increasingly concerned about clinician burnout (which is, after all, a […]
+But increasingly concerned about clinician burnout (which is, after all, a patient safety […]

 2019-04-24T09:26:18-04:00April 24th, 2019|career, Nursing, wellness|0 Comments